antistereov/singularity-core/docs/docs/guides/auth/groups.md

 You can add a member to a group through the endpoint [`POST /api/groups/{key}/members`](../../api/add-member-to-group.api.mdx).

+This will invalidate all [`AccessToken`](./tokens.md#access-token)s for the new member.
+This way, before performing a new request for the new member, a new token needs to be requested from [`POST /api/auth/refresh`](../../api/refresh-access-token.api.mdx).
+The new token will contain the new group membership.

 ### Removing Members from Groups

 You can remove a member from a group through the endpoint [`DELETE /api/groups/{key}/members`](../../api/remove-member-from-group.api.mdx).

+This will invalidate all [`AccessToken`](./tokens.md#access-token)s for the removed member.
+This way, before performing a new request for the new member, a new token needs to be requested from [`POST /api/auth/refresh`](../../api/refresh-access-token.api.mdx).
+The new token will contain the revoke the group membership.

 ## Configuration